How to serve court proceedings on your opponent

 February 26, 2018

-When starting court proceedings against someone, it is important to ensure that your proceedings have been validly served on your opponent.
+When starting court proceedings against someone, you must ensure that your proceedings have been validly served on your opponent.
 If they haven’t, there is a risk that your claim will never get past first base!

 Judgement was handed down by the Supreme Court in February 2018, as the Court was asked to decide an appeal by a litigant in person.
 This was against an earlier decision of the High Court that the appellant hadn’t validly served his court claim, and was now out of time to do so.

-In Barton -v- Wright Hassall LLP (great name for a law firm!), Mr Barton wished to bring a claim against his former solicitors for professional negligence.
+In Barton -v- Wright Hassall LLP, Mr Barton wished to bring a claim against his former solicitors for professional negligence.
 This was in connection with various legal matters which the firm had previously represented him on.
 In pursuing the claim against his former solicitors, Mr Barton acted for himself (i.e. as a litigant in person).

 The difference between “issued” and “served proceedings”

-There is normally a set time limit between getting the claim stamped (known as “issued”) by the court and sending it (known as “service”) to the receiving party.
+There’s a set time limit between getting the claim stamped by the court and sending it to the receiving party.
 In this case, Mr Barton drafted his own court proceedings and purported to serve them on Wright Hassall by email.

 Not withstanding the fact that Wright Hassall already knew about these proceedings, they argued that they had not been ‘served’ effectively because the Rules relating to the service of court documents do not allow you to service by email, unless the recipient agrees to accept service by that method.
 In this case, and in common with many law firms, Wright Hassall had not confirmed that it accepted service of court documents by email.